-Office for Civil Rights (OCR) Office of Justice Programs U.S. Department of Justice 810 7th Street NW, Washington, DC 20531.
+Office for Civil Rights (OCR)

+Office of Justice Programs U.S. Department of Justice 810 7th Street NW, Washington, DC 20531.

-Upon resolution of complaint, OVSJG will compile each individual complaint into a complaint package (which will consist of the subgrantee's written complaint; the date OVSJG staff forward the complaint to the Complaint Coordinator; the date the Complaint Coordinator referred the complaint to the District of Columbia Office on Human Rights (OHR) for investigation and a summary of the resolution).
+Upon resolution of complaint, OVSJG will compile each individual complaint into a complaint package (which will consist of the subgrantee's written complaint; the date OVSJG staff forward the complaint to the Complaint Coordinator; the date the Complaint Coordinator shared the complaint to the District of Columbia Office on Human Rights (OHR).
 The complaint package will be filed in OVSJG's office located at: 441 4th St. NW, Suite 727N, Washington, DC 20001.